weterynarzfred/page_4/README.md

 ## todo
-- make as many parameters interchangable with functions as possible
+- allow for jsx in requirements
+- scroll to recent position after tab change
+- generate warnings when selected value is outside the min-max bounds
 - make a working preview
-- generate warnings when selected value is outside the min-max bounds
 - generate warnings when currency is below zero
 - add a disclaimer
+- return to previous tab